juntotechnologies/bioeq/info/DOCUMENTATION.md

   - Run a specific environment: "tox -e py311".

 #### With pytest Directly

 - Use pytest directly for rapid test iteration or debugging during development.
 - Example:
   "pytest tests/test_example.py"
   - Faster for debugging specific tests as it skips tox's environment setup.
   - Ideal for interactive development workflows.

-#### Suggested Workflow:
+#### Suggested Workflow

 - **During Active Development**: Use pytest directly for speed and debugging (`poetry run pytest`) in repo root
 - **For Reproducible Testing and CI**: Use tox to ensure consistency across environments and dependencies.

 ### 7. Formatting Code

 - Use tox to check and fix code formatting:
   - Check formatting:
     "tox -e format"
   - Automatically fix formatting:
     "tox -e format-fix"

 ---

-## If trying to use poetry to test package locally on jupyter notebook, read below:
+## If trying to use poetry to test package locally on jupyter notebook, read below

 #### Setting Up a Poetry Environment with Jupyter Notebook Integration